 SIM Tourist Top Pick – Macro Moment Lens

-Moment offer a bunch of lens including fisheye, wide angle, and of course Macro lens.
+Moment offers a bunch of lens including fisheye, wide angle, and of course Macro lens.
 This is designed to capture life-sized images of the smallest objects, and has a focal distance of around 18.5 mm.
 It also includes a detachable hood that diffuses light to create the soft glow that is ideal for macro.

 This is a fantastic quality lens, and is the best choice for those serious about their photography – it even comes with a free app that gives you more control over your shooting.